Data Centers in Portugal

 Power Analysis

-Power Grid Reliability The national power grid is reliable and well-engineered, especially in the major economic centers where data centers are located.
-The grid benefits from a diverse energy mix where renewables constitute approximately 88% of generation, enhancing grid stability and predictability.
+Power Grid Reliability: The national power grid is stable and well-engineered, particularly in the commercial hubs where data centers are located.
+The energy mix is dominated by renewables (~88%) and fossil fuels (~12%), with no nuclear power, as of September 2025.

 Market Access, Business & Tax Climate